Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Solar plus storage systems can keep running when the power goes out.
 The battery takes over, and you can keep the lights on, use a fridge, or charge phones.

 If you live in a place with storms, wildfires, or heat waves, a battery system adds real peace of mind.
-With a product like the EcoFlow OCEAN Pro, you can go even further.
-It offers:
+With a product like the EcoFlow OCEAN Pro, certain features provide full home backup, even during extended power outages.

 Want a Simple Setup?